shub0/algorithm-data-structure/README.md

 ========

 leetcode
-This repository is the JAVA implementation of online Leetcode, as well as some popular common used algorithm.
+This repository is the JAVA implementation of popular LeetCode online jungle, all codes has passed the judge.
+Just a good practice to design, implement algorithm, polish coding style and improve performance.